 “Anyone who says they have writer’s block isn’t writing…THAT is the problem.
 Writer’s block is an excuse for distraction.
 Write until it’s not there.” – Jason Donnelly, author, Gripped

-“Some people think writer’s block is like a dam, where all the ideas just get backed up and will start flowing again eventually.
+“Some people think writer’s block is like a dam.
+The ideas are backed up but will flow again eventually.
 Others think it’s a drought, and eventually, the rain will come.
 Writer’s block is when the river is still flowing as usual, but the water’s turned to piss.
 The flow is still there, but there’s nothing worth drinking.” – Daniel Coffman, author, Four From Below

 “Writer’s Block is a funny thing.
 I think it comes from trying to come up with something perfect.
 The perfect topic.
-The perfect opening sentence.
-The perfect follow-up sentence.
-The perfect closing sentence.
+The foolproof opening sentence.
+The ideal follow-up sentence.
+The faultless closing sentence.
 And for the most part, we overthink it.
 We end up blocking ourselves from thinking of what to do next because we just want to get the damn thing right.” – Rey Moralde, writer, The No-Look Pass

 “The first thing that comes to mind when you say Writer’s Block is a scene from the best running moving ever: Run Fat Boy Run.
 He hits the wall in running his first marathon, and it’s a wall.
 No really, a wall.
 I think that’s what writer’s block is like.
 I don’t want to spoil the end of the movie, but he gets through it, just like I do in writing life.” — Jen Miller, author, Running: A Love Story